SongToSoft/Multiplayer-Four-in-row/README.md

 1) Chips have not correct position on clietn if client and server have different screen resolution.
 For this fix need make rework spawn chips.
 2) Winners chips dont marked on client correct.

-Maybe i fix it in the future.
+Maybe i will fix it in the future.